Direct answer

 - Rarely — use staging with sanitised data or feature flags; otherwise you amplify support tickets.

-- When revenue depends on hours or campaign dates are immovable — the turnaround pillar scenario.
+- When revenue depends on hours or campaign dates are immovable.

 - Inspect Woo payment logs, PSP dashboard status, and webhook rejection reasons — often a firewall block or outdated callback URL post-migration.